devnich/python-programming/README.md

     print(species.shape)
     ```

 2. Join tables on common column.
-The \"left\" join is a strategy for
-    augmenting the first table (surveys) with information from the
-    second table (species).
+The "left" join is a strategy for augmenting the first table (surveys) with information from the second table (species).

     ``` python
     df_join = surveys.merge(species, on="species_id", how="left")